Heroin supply gang sentenced to more than 24 years in prison

 A gang behind the supply of heroin from Dewsbury into Batley has been sentenced to more than 24 years in prison.

-The two year investigation into a drugs ring looked into who was behind the supply of the Class A drugs from the town's ready for distribution in Wakefield.
+The two year investigation into a drugs ring looked into who was behind the supply of the Class A drugs from the towns ready for distribution in Wakefield.

 Robert Brame, 29, from the Kirklees area, was sentenced to eight-and-a-half-years in prison at Leeds Crown Court after pleading guilty to conspiracy to supply class A Drugs.